Campaign Team Guide

 - New Hires – Include campaign information and a pledge form when onboarding new employees.
 This shows your company’s social responsibility and invites new employees to start participating before your annual campaign.

 Having a clear communication plan is key to a successful campaign.
 Use the tips below to keep your campaign fun and top of mind with your employees.

-Develop a communication plan – decide how often and what type of communications you’ll be sending.
-Some examples include CEO Endorsement Communications (could be an email, letter or video), Invitations to United Way Events, or craft an email campaign using United Way templates.
+Develop a Communication Plan – decide how often and what type of communications you’ll be sending.
+Some examples include CEO Endorsement Communications (could be an email, letter or video), invitations to United Way Events, or craft an email campaign.
+Check out our campaign toolkit for templates.

 Update Employees on Campaign Progress – send participation levels and dollars “in” to date to keep working towards your campaign goal through your intranet or an email.
-If you have successes, share on social media!
+If you have successes, share on social media and tag @unitedwaydaneco!

 Congrats on your successful campaign.
 Connect with your United Way Liaison about results, documentation and next steps.